ajvb/awesome-tor/README.md

 - [Orbot](https://guardianproject.info/apps/orbot/) - Provides Tor on the Android platform.
 - [Orfox](https://guardianproject.info/apps/orfox/) - Provides Tor Browser on the Android platform.
+- [Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library) - Provides a JAR and an AAR for embedding a Tor Onion service proxy into a Java or Android program.

 # Apple iOS-based tools